-Weeks Two - Six: Everyone will spend all of this time with their assigned preceptor either in Ottawa (community) or in an ERMEP or rural site.
-The expectation is that the student would experience the full scope of their preceptor practice including hospital call, nursing home care, emergency room shifts, deliveries, etc. Details on exact schedules will be available closer to the beginning of the rotation.
+Weeks 2 to 6: Everyone will spend all of this time with their assigned preceptor either in Ottawa (community) or in a rural site.
+The expectation is that the student would experience the full scope of their preceptor practice which could include hospital call, nursing home care, emergency room shifts, deliveries, etc. Details on exact schedules will be available closer to the beginning of the rotation.

 - Clerkship Examination Blueprint

 - Observation of Clinical Skills - Mini Clinex

 - Clerkship Preceptor Manual

 - LearnFM Clerkship Clinical Scenarios

 - Mental Health and Addictions Resource List

 - uToronto - The Hub - Family Medicine Cases